alvincho/osmb/home.md

 # Open Source Model Benchmarker (OSMB)

-The **Open Source Model Benchmarker (OSMB)** leverages Streamlit as a sophisticated viewer to present the results of machine learning model tests.
+The **Open Source Model Benchmarker Viewer (OSMB Viewer)** leverages Streamlit as a sophisticated viewer to present the results of machine learning model tests.
 It's crucial for users to understand that in our application, Streamlit does not conduct live or real-time testing; rather, it serves as an advanced interface for interacting with pre-generated, static test data.

 ## Test Data Generation